 Evaluation begins by distinguishing phantom pain from residual limb pain and from neuroma pain, because each responds to different interventions.
 Careful examination of the residual limb, including palpation for a Tinel's sign over a neuroma, guides the plan.

-- Neuroma injection to quiet a specific painful nerve ending in the residual limb
+| Neuroma injection | Quiets a specific painful nerve ending in the residual limb |

-- Sympathetic blocks — lumbar sympathetic for lower limb, stellate ganglion for upper limb — where a sympathetically maintained component is present
+| Sympathetic blocks | Lumbar sympathetic for the lower limb, stellate ganglion for the upper, where a sympathetically maintained component is present |

-- Spinal cord stimulation evaluation for appropriately selected patients with refractory neuropathic pain
+| Spinal cord stimulation evaluation | For appropriately selected patients with refractory neuropathic pain |

-- Coordination with prosthetics and rehabilitation, since fit and mirror-based therapies materially affect outcomes
+| Prosthetic and rehabilitation coordination | Fit and mirror-based therapies materially affect outcomes |

-- Referral for behavioral pain management, which addresses the cortical component rather than a supposed psychological cause
+| Behavioral pain management | Addresses the cortical component rather than a supposed psychological cause |